vittoriofortino84/EDTOX/README.md

 - The ToxCast assay endpoints which their target genes are in the list of nuclear receptor genes will be saved as endpoints related to nuclear receptor.

 ## 1_4_EDC_Decoy_selection.R
+- The list of EDCs will be retrieved from DEDuCT as CAS ids.
+- The ToxCast assay endpoints related to nuclear receptor and co-regulators of EDCs will be extracted.
-The most significat assay endpoints in ToxCast for the EDCs are obtained by proportion test.
+- The most significat assay endpoints for the mecganism of EDCs will be characterized using statistical proportion test.
-EDCs in DEDuCT list which are incative for all the selected assay endpoints are removed from the training set.
+- EDCs (DEDuCT list) which are incative for all the significant assay endpoints will be removed from the final list of EDcs.
+- Pairwise jaccard distance between the MIEs related to EDCs and other compounds in CTD will be calculated.
-The compounds with the maximum Jaccard distance with MIEs related to EDCs are considered as negative controls (decoys).
+- The compounds with the maximum Jaccard distance with EDCs will be seleceted as negative controls (decoys).

 ## 1_5_ToxCast_dictionaries.R
 Preparation of ToxCast target genes and endpoints.